 And then, we took on the last of our D2C challenges, the supply chain team.
-And in particular, their leader Carole, the Supply Chain Director.
+And in particular, Carole, the Supply Chain Director.

 Carole was like the others, very experienced.
 She’d been brought in to fix the supply chain issues we mentioned earlier.

-Her objective was to build efficiency in the supply chain.
+Her objective was to build supply chain efficiency.
 She reckoned efficiency would solve the issues.
 D2C wasn’t part of her plan.

 She didn’t see it as an efficient channel.

 Sending out orders to individual shoppers adds cost and complexity.
 Those were the main D2C challenges we got from talking to Carole.